RSS Feed

 The tide is out, enabling us to walk the causeway back to the mainland

-Then it’s back to our odd little B&B. After some discussion, we decide to drive to Land’s End (at 5PM) for a quick 1-2 hour hike across the cliffs there.
-On reaching Land’s End, we quickly park and walk through the tourist excrescence fronting the cliffs.
-There are only one or two couples around, and it is very quiet and dim, heavy clouds scudding across the sky.
+On reaching Land’s End, we quickly parked and walked through the tourist excrescence fronting the cliffs.
+There were one or two couples around, and it was very quiet and dim, heavy clouds scudding across the sky.

 Dusk at Land’s End